ECSS NextGen project

 What should I do?

-Release of Issue D will be accompanied by new guidance on how to use it, – remember, the re-organization and digitalization is to help the user to select what is most appropriate for their purpose, no more or less.
+Release of Issue D will be accompanied by new guidance on how to use it, – remember, the re-organization and digitalisation is to help the user to select what is most appropriate for their purpose, no more or less.

 –> Want to know more? –> E-mail the ECSS Secretariat and see our ECSS FAQ page.